 Up until 1988, Stephenson had appeared in just eight first class games in England with varied results.

 By the end of the 1988 summer, Stephenson had completed the Double with 1,018 runs @ 29.08 and 125 wickets @ 18.31.
 No one has managed the feat since.

-In 1989 Stephenson took 92 wickets @ 18.77, easily topping the Notts bowling table and coming sixth in the first-class averages.
-His batting couldn't match that of 1988, but he still hit some very useful runs at no.6 or no.7.
+In 1989 Stephenson took 92 wickets @ 18.77, easily topping the Notts bowling table and coming sixth in the First-Class averages.
+His batting couldn't match that of 1988, but he still hit some very useful runs at no 6 or 7.
 His batting improved in 1990, but niggling injuries affected his bowling.
 His bowling talent returned in 1991 when he was easily Notts best bowler both in terms of average and bag, but his approach to the game was not to the liking of Birch, the Cricket Manager, and Notts released him.

 Franklyn da Costa Stephenson was born in St James, Barbados on 8 April 1959.
 He came to England as a professional in the Central Lancashire League in 1979, before making his First-Class debut in the winter of 1981-82, both for Barbados and for Tasmania (he had that sort of career).
 In 1982 he played a handful of games for Gloucestershire, then decided to go on the rebel West Indian tour to South Africa.
 That decision had him banned for life from all cricket in West Indies (the ban was later rescinded).

 Stephenson was back on familiar Trent Bridge turf during the 2019 Cricket World Cup to promote his autobiography, 'My Song Shall Be Cricket', that became one of the best-selling sports books of the year.